louis-pvs/plaincraft/ideas/PB-recording-standard.md

 2. Provide size/time caps, naming conventions, and tagging rules that automation (Lane C) can enforce.
 3. Publish Playbook page with linked Storybook examples plus status-note template for Lane D adoption.

+## Process

+1. Update `/templates/script/README.md` and recording scripts with the canonical delay knob and tagging guidance.
+2. Capture sample recordings (GIF + video) following the checklist; document expected file structure and metadata.
+3. Publish the Playbook page with links to Storybook demos and circulate adoption notes via Lane D status update.
+4. Hand off to Lane C to wire guardrails that enforce the new standards.

 ## Acceptance Checklist

 - [ ] Global delay knob documented with recommended defaults.